Join us as we observe International Overdose Awareness Day on August 31, 2021.

 - Every day, 128 people in the United States die after overdosing on opioids (NIDA).

 - In Georgia in 2019, overdoses involving any opioid accounted for 4,858 emergency department visits, 2,174 hospitalizations and 860 deaths.
 (Georgia DPH)

 Get to know more facts and figures in our frequently-updated blog post, Raising Awareness: Opioid Overdose Facts.

 How to Participate in International Overdose Awareness Day

 Penington Institute offers several resources to guide you through observing International Overdose Awareness Day:

 - Support Kit for Planning Your Event

-- Downloadable Resources (Social media graphics, posters, campaign logos, etc.)
+- Campaign Resources (Social media graphics, posters, fact sheets, etc.)